Joseph Boakai: Liberian vice president shaking off sleepy image

-Vice president since 2005, Joseph Boakai has campaigned for president as a natural transition candidate after helping to ensure peace prevailed in Liberia since taking power with after back-to-back civil wars.
+Vice-president since 2005, Joseph Boakai has campaigned for president as a natural transition candidate after helping to ensure peace has prevailed in Liberia after back-to-back civil wars.

-Boakai will go head-to-head with former football star George Weah on December 26 in a long-delayed run-off for the presidency after trailing him in most of the country in the first round of voting.
+Boakai goes head-to-head with former football star George Weah on Tuesday's long-delayed run-off for the presidency after trailing him in most of the country in the first round of voting.

 Weah won 38.4 percent of votes on October 10, while Boakai came in second with 28.8 percent, triggering a second round as neither man had more than 50 percent of the vote.